developit/microbundle/README.md

 ### `microbundle` / `microbundle build`

-By default, microbundle will infer the location of your source entry file (the root module in your program) from the `module` field in your `package.json`.
+By default, microbundle will infer the location of your source entry file (the root module in your program) from the `source` field in your `package.json`.
 It will infer the output directory and filename(s) from the `main` field.
 For UMD builds, microbundle will use a snake case version of the `name` field in your `package.json` for the export name; you can also specify a name via an `amdName` field or the `name` CLI option.

 ### `microbundle watch`